Sample Poultry Farming Business Plan Template

 The roofing sheets should not be metal sheets.

-The reason is that metal sheets cause heat and excessive heat could kill your birds or reduce their egg’s productivity.
+The reason is that metal sheets cause heat, and excessive heat could kill your birds or reduce their egg’s productivity.

 Brooding Pen

-Now about layers or “adult” broilers’ pen.
+Now, about layers or “adult” broilers’ pens.

 Please Note: